microsoft/FluidFramework/tools/markdown-magic/README.md

 -   `devDependency`: Whether or not the package is intended to be installed as a dev dependency.
     -   Default: `false`.
     -   Only observed if `installation` is `true`.

+#### `LIBRARY_PACKAGE_README_FOOTER`

+Generates simple "footer" contents for a library package README.
+Generally recommended for inclusion at the end of the README.

+Notes:

+-   This strictly intended as a starter template to remove the need for some handwritten boilerplate.
+    You will still need to fill in semantic and usage information.
+-   This is effectively just a wrapper around lower-level templates.
+    If you want more fine-grained control over the content structure, we recommend using other templates.

+Arguments:

+-   `packageJsonPath`: Relative file path to the library package's `package.json` file.
+    Used for generation of package metadata.
+    -   Default: `./package.json`.
 -   `apiDocs`: Whether or not to include a section pointing to the library's generated API documentation on `fluidframework.com`.
     -   Default: `true`.
     -   Assumes that the package is published, uses [API-Extractor][], and has its documentation published under `fluidframework.com/apis/<package-name>`.